Coronavirus Impact on Arbitration & Mediation Hearings

 Safety Protocol for In-Person Hearings

-- Hearings will be held in venues large enough to allow social distancing;
+- Hearings held in venues large enough to allow social distancing;

-- Masks will be required for all participants and arrangements will be made to provide masks to participants who do not have them;
+- Masks for all in-person participants and arrangements made to provide masks to participants who do not have them;

-- Plexiglas dividers or face shields will be provided in the event that testifying witnesses must remove their masks;
+- Plexiglas dividers and face shields provided in the event that testifying witnesses must remove their masks; and

-- Participants will be provided with information on best practices for traveling and staying in hotels under current circumstances.
+- In-person participants provided with information on best practices when traveling to and attending the hearing.